Overig

 Salad dressings and sauces

-Walnut oil is a great choice for salad dressings and sauces, with its rich, slightly bitter flavor adding depth and complexity.
-It works particularly well when mixed with vinegar or lemon juice, and its nutty flavor pairs well with a variety of lettuces and cheeses.
-A little bit of walnut oil can transform a simple salad into something special.
-Because of its strong flavor, it’s often best to mix it with a more neutral oil.
+Walnut oil is a great choice for salad dressings and sauces, with its rich and slightly bitter flavor adding depth and complexity.
+It works particularly well with vinegar or lemon juice, and its nutty flavor complements various lettuces and cheeses.
+A little walnut oil can transform a simple salad into something special.
+Because of its strong flavor, it's often best to mix it with a more neutral oil.

 Taste characteristics

-Walnut oil has a strong, distinctive flavour, with a rich, nutty essence that can enhance a dish.
-It has a delicate texture and should be handled with care, as it can be affected by excessive heat.
-Store in a cool, dark place and use to enhance cold dishes or as a finishing touch to hot dishes to preserve its subtle, delicate flavour.
+Walnut oil has a strong and distinctive flavor, with a rich, nutty essence that can enhance a dish.
+It has a delicate texture and should be handled with care, as it can be damaged by excessive heat.
+Store it in a cool, dark place and use it to enhance cold dishes or as a finishing touch to hot dishes to preserve its subtle, refined flavor.

 Safflower oil